-Susan Pelaez, Director of Preparedness and Response, is responsible for leading comprehensive planning, development and management of the Network’s programs and services to address the healthcare community’s needs.
+Susan Koppelmann Pelaez, Director of Preparedness and Response, is responsible for leading comprehensive planning, development and management of the Network’s programs and services to address the healthcare community’s needs.
 Susan joined the Network in May 2016 from the American Red Cross Western Washington Chapters.
 Susan has more than sixteen years of experience in disaster planning, response, and humanitarian assistance.
 She is a seasoned and respected disaster response leader.
 She has served on several boards focusing on youth issues and disaster preparedness and response, including two consecutive terms as President of Washington Voluntary Organizations Active in Disaster.

 Aaron Resnick, MA, Planning & Preparedness Manager, is responsible for the Network’s coalition healthcare preparedness, response, recovery and information management initiatives.
 Aaron works in tandem with the District Manager to support the development of comprehensive training activities throughout the Network’s footprint.
 Additionally, Aaron oversees the Network’s programmatic support for healthcare members in meeting accreditation, licensing and regulatory compliance standards for emergency preparedness.
 Prior to joining the Network in September 2014, he served as the emergency preparedness coordinator at Inova Fairfax Hospital in Falls Church, VA.
 Aaron holds a BA in Diplomacy & World Affairs from Occidental College in Los Angeles, CA, and an MA in War Studies from King’s College London.

-Liesa Rose, MHA, Director of Finance and Administration, is responsible for the day to day and strategic business operations of the Network since 2013, including the transition of the Network from a government agency to a nonprofit organization.
-Her role includes finance, operations, human resources, legal, risk management, information technology, and marketing.
-Liesa has over 20 years of leadership and management experience in government, global health, healthcare and non-profit organizations.
-She has served on non-profit boards and advisory councils both professionally and within her community.
+Liesa Rose, MHA, Director of Finance and Administration, has led the day to day and strategic business operations of the Network since 2013, including the transition of the Network from a government agency to a nonprofit organization.
+Her role includes finance, operations, human resources, administration, legal, risk management, and information technology.
+She has over 20 years of leadership and management experience in government, global health, healthcare and non-profit organizations, and has served on non-profit boards and advisory councils both professionally and within her community.
 Liesa holds a Master in Healthcare Administration from the University of Washington, and a BA in an international business degree from the University of California, Berkeley.